Air National Guard: Operation Deep Freeze

 The New York Air National Guard's 109th Airlift Wing operates ski-equipped LC-130 Hercules transports that fly into arctic regions.
 In 2006, two LC-130s closed the 2006 Operation Deep Freeze located at McMurdo Station near the South Pole.
 The mission ended because the temperature dropped to almost minus -50 °F in three days.
 Since 1988, the squadron had provided the air supply bridge to McMurdo, landing with wheels on an ice runway near the station.
 However, as it got colder, the ski-equipped LC-130s landed on a snow-covered skiway on the Ross Ice Shelf a few miles from the station.

 In the spring and summer, the 109th heads toward the North Pole where it supports the National Science Foundation and several other nations in Greenland and above the Arctic Circle.

+Leak of classified information

+In April 2023, Jack Teixeira, a 21-year-old member of the intelligence wing of the Massachusetts Air National Guard, was arrested for unauthorized removal and transmission of classified US intelligence related to the Russian invasion of Ukraine.
+The leaked documents, which first appeared in an online group linked to Teixeira, strained relations with American allies and exposed weaknesses in the Ukrainian military.
+The arrest was conducted by the FBI at Teixeira's residence in North Dighton, Massachusetts.
+On December 11, 2023, the United States Air Force disciplined 15 other individuals connected to the investigation of airman Jack Teixera.